-For the next five years, a replacement, “Wee Willie,” fulfilled the role until he was replace by “Wee Willie 2.”
+For the next five years, a replacement, “Wee Willie,” fulfilled the role until he was replaced by “Wee Willie 2.”

-In 2013, Canada Post released four definitives depicting young animals, including the groundhog, that are indigenous to Canada.
+In 2013, Canada Post released four definitives depicting young animals – such as the groundhog – that are indigenous to Canada.

-Created by designers Monique Dufour and Sophie Lafortune, these stamps featured the same visual stylings of the series’ previous two editions: the animal’s image is set against a mostly white background with a hint of their natural habitat revealed.
+Created by designers Monique Dufour and Sophie Lafortune, the stamps feature the same visual stylings of the series’ previous two editions: the animal’s image is set against a mostly white background with a hint of their natural habitat revealed.

-“Animals stamps are always popular – and focusing on young animal brings in the cuteness factor that we hope gives both collectors and mailers a smile when they see these stamps,” said Danielle Trottier, then-manager of stamp design at Canada Post.
+“Animals stamps are always popular—and focusing on young animals brings in the cuteness factor that we hope gives both collectors and mailers a smile when they see these stamps,” said Danielle Trottier, then-manager of stamp design at Canada Post.

-As in previous years, the four definitives (63-cent domestic; U.S.; international; and oversized mail rates) were issued in both booklets and coils, the latter of which included coils of four and 10 stamps.
+As in previous years, the four definitives (paying the domestic, U.S., international and oversized mail rates) were issued in both booklets and coils, the latter of which included coils of four and 10 stamps.

-The first-day cancellation was “Ancaster ON,” the location where the woodchucks on the domestic stamp were photographed.
+The set’s official first-day cover was serviced with a cancellation from Ancaster, Ont., where the woodchucks on the domestic stamp were photographed.